btrettel/bmtreport/diction/README.md

 - Google search for "patent profanity" (no quotes).
 - Include relative phrases.
+- "Trans fat" problem with "patent profanity": a term is replaced by something that is untested which could be worse.
+(Analogous to trans fats being used to replace saturated fats, when trans fats are worse.)
 - "etc." could be 112b issue and also signals that you should list more possibly embodiments, for example, this is not good as it does not list a condensate drain as a possibility:
 - <https://patents.stackexchange.com/questions/19186/why-not-refer-to-the-invention-as-the-invention>
 - <https://patents.stackexchange.com/a/3295>